ziggurattech/zdeploy/README.md

 > docker, docker-compose, postgres, and redis are user-specified recipe names.
 They will all contain the same recipe directory structure, and how we define their internals is what will set them apart eventually.

+Inside each of our newly created recipes you will find

 ## Author
 [Fadi Hanna Al-Kass](https://github.com/alkass)